 Granite Staters care about educational issues that impact our children’s lives and academic outcomes.
 To that end, School Choice for NH invites all state representative and senate candidates the opportunity to share their positions on various education policy issues.
 As concerned and engaged citizens, we encourage NH residents to ask state candidates about their views

-We are pleased to publish our second annual Legislator Report Card!
-Grades are based on this session’s school choice bills with roll call votes.
+We are pleased to release our third annual Legislator Report Card!
+Grades are based on this session’s school-choice bills with roll-call votes.
 We followed and reported on many more issues and bills throughout the year, but only roll-call votes provide direct accountability of individual Representatives and Senators.
 As previously mentioned, 2018 was a strong year

 New Hampshire district schools receive approximately 59% of their funding from local property taxes and 36% from the state using a per pupil “adequacy” formula and disbursement prescribed in the Claremont I and II decisions.
 Please attend this workshop to discuss NH’s education funding sources and distribution.
 The Newport School Board joins Claremont, Fall Mountain,

 We are thrilled to announce additional Introduction to Homeschool sessions across the state.
 We have two more booked: July 31 in Hampstead and August 8 in Newmarket.
 These are great opportunities — especially for new(er) homeschoolers — to get ready for the coming school year.
 Michelle Levell, director of School Choice for NH and a